IBM/Education-SelfService-AI-Chatbot/README.md

 > **NOTE**: use the `Plus` offering of Watson Assistant.
 You have access to a 30 day trial.

-* Create a copy of the `env-sample` file and call it `.env`.
-Add in your NLU and Discovery credentials.
+* Create a copy of the `env-sample` file and call it `.env` Add in your NLU and Discovery credentials.

 ## 3. Configure Watson NLU